 You will need excellent gear placing skills, the ability to abseil down into the gorge, and be able to navigate poor quality rock in places.
 For some possible routes, check out this page.

 This huge sea stack located on the island of Hoy in the Orkney Islands is one of the tallest stacks in the UK and offers excellent extreme climbing.

-There are around seven routes available on the stack, ranging from a few difficult E1s to an almost impossible E6, all of which require advanced climbing skills.
-You can follow the original East Face route or try something new with the Ancient Mariner or the South Face for easier climbs, or attempt The Orkneying Saga for a real test.
+There are around seven routes available on the stack, ranging from a few difficult E1s to an almost impossible E6.
+All need advanced climbing skills.
+You can follow the original East Face route or try something new with the Ancient Mariner or the South Face for easier climbs.
+Or attempt The Orkneying Saga for a real test.